Fine Art by Jamie Zhang

 Jamie chooses to use traditional Chinese materials (paints, paper, silk, brushes etc.) and techniques.
 Furthermore, she has an understanding of the spiritual and philosophical background of Chinese art which informs her sensibilities.
 Nevertheless, one shouldn't look for bamboo, rocks, mountains, or pine trees in her paintings.

 Her work reminds one of Klimt, Modigliani and other Europeans who fell under the influence of Asian art.
 She herself hadn't thought to compare her work to theirs.
 I had to remind myself that Matisse, Klimt and many other Europeans had fallen under the spell of Asian art.
-It is Jamie who is simply "doing her thing" and in the process opening a vibrant new era in Chinese painting.
+It is Jamie who is simply "doing her thing" and in the process contributing to a vibrant new era in Chinese painting.

 It's well beyond the scope of this brief introduction but we can note some characteristics Jamie shares with the "Orientalized" Europeans: the flattening of perspective, the use of lines to break the flattened plane, (Oriental) decorative motifs (often taken from fabrics), Eastern color schemes and a taste for female subjects.